Resources

 God on Mute by Pete Greig

-BOOK: A book about Pete's own experience of the miraculous power of prayer alongside the pain of unanswered prayer and the common human struggle.
+REFLECTION: A book about Pete's own experience of the miraculous power of Christian prayer alongside the pain of unanswered prayer and the common human struggle.

-BOOK: Beautiful book to refer to when coping with grief.
+BIOGRAPHY/AUTOBIOGRAPHY: Beautiful book to refer to when coping with grief from Christian minister Bob Gass.

-Philip Yancey, Where is God When it Hurts?
+Where is God When it Hurts? by Philip Yancey

 Our Greatest Gift: A Meditation on Dying and Caring by Henri Nouwen